learnwithparam/mongo-with-mango/README.md

 ```
 model.json
 seeds / index.js
+queries.js
 create-courses.nosql
 edit-courses.nosql
 add-topics-to-courses.nosql
 ```

+`queries.js` file will contains single line description of all the query files.

 _Note: The above are just examples, we can modify based on how the project goes_